2015 Omloop Het Nieuwsblad (women's race): Race

 After the first hour where the bunch remained together, there were several attacks with dominating the race.
 With 30 km to go Ellen van Dijk escaped from a front group of 15 riders on the Molenberg with Anna van der Breggen the only one who could follow her.
-The duo extended their advantage over the cobbled sections that followed, holding off the chase group to the line, where van Dijk lost the two-up sprint.
+The duo extended their advantage through the cobbled sections that followed, holding off the chase group to the line, where van Dijk lost the two-up sprint.
 Behind them Lizzie Armitstead sprinted to third place.